RifaDeen/moveMate/README.md

-# moveMate
-Gamified mobile application tailored for brain stroke rehabilitation.
+🚀🚀🚀 We are a dynamic team comprising five second-year Computer Science undergraduates from IIT affiliated with the University of Westminster.
+Our mission is to develop an innovative gamified mobile app tailored for brain stroke rehabilitation.
+Our primary objective is to enhance upper limb functionality while fostering patient motivation through engaging gameplay. 🚀🚀🚀